-User ID, Name, Displays the current user ID, user name, access level and user Access Level and status. status:
+User ID, Name, Access Level and status:

+Displays the current user ID, user name, access level and user status.

+Operation:

-Operation: Click the Edit button of the desired entry, and you can edit the corresponding user information.
+Click the Edit button of the desired entry, and you can edit the corresponding user information.
 After modifying the settings, please click the Modify button to make the modification effective.
 Access level and user status of the current user information can't be modified.

-4.3 System Tools
+System Tools 4.3